 Please note that all public bodies within England & Wales can make use of the framework for their own procurement activities.
 Any organisation commissioning works from the framework not funded by DEEP should notify the GLA at the email address provided below.

-A stakeholder event was held on the morning of Wednesday, 31 May 2017 at City Hall.
-View presentations from the event.
+A stakeholder event was held on the morning of Tuesday, 24 July 2018 at City Hall.
+View presentations from the event

-In 2017 DEEP commissioned 5 pieces of work with at least 1 other organisation outside London utilising the framework for its own DE procurement undertaking.
-We expect to commission at least another 3 pieces in early 2018 with further mini-competitions taking place throughout the year.
+To date (August 2018) DEEP has commissioned 11 pieces of work with a number of other organisations outside London utilising the framework for their own DE procurement undertakings.
+We expect to commission more pieces of work throughout 2018 and into 2019.

 Information updates on the project are made here periodically.